If the decision is made to have ACL surgery, then there are some ACL graft options you might want to avoid!

 - Choosing the right ACL graft is even more important if you intend to return to playing a high level of sport which requires a lot of pivoting and twisting movements of the knee.

-- It is advisable to talk to multiple surgeons and physicians to understand what is the right ACL graft option for you.
+- It is advisable to talk to multiple surgeons and therapists to understand what is the right ACL graft option for you.

-- It is also most important to undertake an intensive and robust rehabilitation including adherence to a specific exercise program.
+- If the decision to have ACL surgery is made, then an intensive and robust rehabilitation including adherence to a specific exercise program is required.